-- conducts a background investigation to confirm your eligibility to have your record sealed in compliance with the law;
+The Juvenile Record Seal Officer will research your background to determine eligibility to have your record sealed in compliance with the law.

 What Happens When Your Record Is Sealed?

-Generally, once your records are sealed, they cannot be unsealed unless you request it.
+- Generally, once your records are sealed, they cannot be unsealed unless you request it.
 Unsealing records for any purpose requires a court hearing and order

 | -||However, if you ever sue someone for defamation of character, the judge, the jury, and all parties named in the suit may be allowed to view your sealed records.|